NKaty/dadata.ru-and-nalog.ru-Request-Managers/README.md

 | --- | --- | --- |
 | queries | <code>Array.&lt;string&gt;</code> | inns of companies to search |

-#### multiDownloader.getMetaDataByInn(queries) ⇒ <code>Promise</code>
+#### multiDownloader.getMetadataByInn(queries) ⇒ <code>Promise</code>
-Gets meta data of the companies found by inns
+Gets metadata of the companies found by inns

-**Returns**: <code>Promise</code> - Promise object represents an array of arrays of inns or arrays of meta data objects, composed by status of result and type of errors
+**Returns**: <code>Promise</code> - Promise object represents an array of arrays of inns or arrays of metadata objects, composed by status of result and type of errors

 | Param | Type | Description |
 | --- | --- | --- |